More Than Just the Gateway to Everest, Kathmandu is It’s Own Adventure

 After a busy afternoon, we head back to the Yak & Yeti hoping to escape the congestion of the city with a little quality time at their lovely pool.
 Sadly, our plan is foiled by afternoon rain showers that proceed to drag on into the night.

-For dinner, we decide to take a walk over to the nearby Thamel neighborhood.
+For dinner, we take a walk over to the nearby Thamel neighborhood.

 Exploring Thamel